controlecidadao/samantha_ia/README.md

 _Start chat_ button keyboard shortcut: Press `Enter` anywhere on the page.

-To generate text, a model must be pre-selected in _Model selection_ dropdown list or a Hugging Face model URL must be provided to _Download model for testing_ field.
+To generate text, a model must be pre-selected in _Model selection_ dropdown list.
+You can download `.gguf` models on [Hugging Face](https://huggingface.co/models?sort=trending&search=gguf) repository.
+Alternatively, a Hugging Face model URL can be provided to _Download model for testing_ field.

 If both fields are filled in, the model selected via the dropdown list takes precedence.

 ---